Joe Faraoni / ESPN Images

 Beth Mowins is a veteran and pioneering play-by-play broadcaster who has called a variety of sports for ESPN.
-Her primary assignments are men’s and women’s college sports and in 2017 she became the first woman in 30 years to call a National Football League game.
+Her primary assignments are men’s and women’s college sports; in 2017 she became the first woman in 30 years to call a National Football League game.

 Mowins called the Los Angeles Chargers vs. Denver Broncos game as part of ESPN’s season-opening Monday Night Football doubleheader in September 2017 with Rex Ryan.
 In doing so, she became the first female broadcaster to call a nationally televised game and the first female broadcaster to call an NFL game since Gayle Sierens worked a regional telecast 30 years earlier for NBC in 1987.

 Mowins began calling college football for ESPN in 2005.
-She currently works ESPN and ABC Saturday games during the fall with Anthony Becht and Rocky Boiman.
+She currently works ESPN and ABC Saturday games during the fall with Kirk Morrison and Stormy Buonantony.
 She is also a staple on ESPN’s regular-season men’s and women’s basketball schedules.